istd50043-2023-spring/lecture_notes/l12_spark_p2.md

 Spark MLLib is the original Machine Learning library that shipped with Spark

-* support RDD
+* supports RDD
 * a simple set of data type and APIs

 # Spark MLLib data types - Vector

-* Vector is one of the essential data structure for machine learning,
+* Vector is one of the essential data structures for machine learning,
-* In Spark, vectors are local data collection
+* In Spark, vectors are local data collections
     * Dense vector - all values need to be specified.
 ```python